Meet the US-Based Board

 JoAn Monplaisir served as a health education Peace Corps Volunteer in Kasama, Zambia.
 Through her work, she developed a passion for collaborating with women in the community to help foster a sense of strength, resilience, and empowerment.
 She has a Master’s in Clinical Social Work and currently resides in Maryland working as a hospice social worker.
 JoAn is also the founder of Luna Doula and serves as a birth and postpartum doula who supports families through the birth, delivery, and care of their babies.
 JoAn is honored to join the Board and to contribute to the inspiring work Bakashana is doing with the future leading women of this world.

-Barbara worked for two years on health initiatives in Northern Zambia and stayed in Zambia and addition 18 months working with funding from the President’s Malaria Initiative (PMI) to “Stomp Out Malaria” in all of Zambia’s provinces.
+Barbara worked for two years on health initiatives in Northern Zambia and stayed in Zambia an additional 18 months working with funding from the President’s Malaria Initiative (PMI) to “Stomp Out Malaria” in all of Zambia’s provinces.
 Her experience in working in rural Northern Zambia with health and education campaigns makes her an invaluable advisor and board member for Bakashana.
-She lived for the last from 2011-2103 in Mpika district near Kasama and has now returned to the US, where she works with the Peace Corps as a recruiter.
+She lived from 2011-2103 in Mpika district near Kasama and has now returned to the US, where she works with the Peace Corps as a recruiter.
 Barbara has developed a close personal relationship with all of the young women on scholarship and serves as an important moral and emotional support for them.

 Siena Swift is in Secondary School at Le Jardin Academy in Kailua, Hawaii, USA.
 Siena is passionate about women’s rights and the guarantee for all girls to have access to education, equal rights, safe health care, and a safe place to live.
 Siena has enjoyed working more closely with Bakashana, learning about writing grants and offering a young voice to the Board of Directors.
 Siena is an aspiring author and politician who hopes to change the world and the way we think about women and gender norms.
 She works with Amnesty International at her school as well as participating in yearbook and a creative writing club.
 Siena loves to read the New York Times and stay up to date on politics.